-In all cases of pain arising from any cause, except that from inflammation, it is a sure and never failing palliative, and generally succeeds in procuring sleep, if given in doses sufficiently large . . . .
+"It is evident to the most superficial observer, that the sensibility, and irritability of every part of the body, are rendered less susceptible of impressions, by the use of opium.
+In all cases of pain arising from any cause, except that from inflammation, it is a sure and never failing palliative, and generally succeeds in procuring sleep, if given in doses sufficiently large" William Currie, Observations on the causes and cure of remitting or bilious fevers 75 (1798) (emphasis added)

-According to this analysis, then, if the Supreme Court's interpretation is applied to "all cases arising" and "all cases affecting" in Article III, Article III would be the only text among the over 126,000 texts in COFEA where these phrases were not shell-noun usages.
+According to this analysis, then, if the Supreme Court's interpretation is applied to "all cases arising" and "all cases affecting" in Article III, Article III would be the only text among the over 126,000 texts in COFEA where these phrases were not shell noun usages.

-Turning to the much larger set of 608 examples of "all cases of," the first step reduced the number of examples by about one-third by removing all texts downloaded from HeinOnline.
-Because identification of whether an example was a shell-noun phrase often included viewing the full original contexts in the underlying source, HeinOnline-sourced examples were removed because of the difficulty in accessing full original texts from HeinOnline through COFEA.
+Turning to the much larger set of 608 examples of "all cases of," the first step reduced the number of examples by about 1/3 by removing all texts downloaded from Hein Online.
+Because identification of whether an example was a shell noun phrase often included viewing the full original contexts in the underlying source, Hein-sourced examples were removed because of the difficulty in COFEA of accessing full original texts in Hein.77

-For the next step, the team extracted from the remaining 336 examples of "all cases of" three random samples of twenty concordance lines per sample, a total of sixty lines.
-Manual review of each randomized sample set indicated that every line represented the use of case as a shell-noun phrase.
-Take for example:
+For the next step, the team extracted from the remaining 336 examples of "all cases of" three random samples of 20 concordance lines per sample, a total of 60 lines.78 Manual review of each randomized sample set indicated that every line represented the use of case as a shell noun phrase.79 Take for example: